Nutrition and Oral Health for Seniors

 A word for health care professionals

 As we are wrapping up this blog post, but I did want to add a little bit more for the health care professionals who are reading.
-Dental for seniors is important, so think about how you are assessing for it in your practice.
+Nutrition and oral health for seniors is important, so think about how you are assessing for it in your practice.

 Identifying Oral Health Needs is up to All of Us

-Depending on your discipline and area of practice, how you approach dental for seniors may vary.
+Depending on your discipline and area of practice, how you approach nutrition and oral health for seniors may vary.
 But we should all be talking about it.

 Any healthcare professional can and should be identifying oral health needs in seniors and making referrals to dental care professionals as appropriate (15).